 In other cases, an outpatient laser surgery can slow or stop the leaking blood vessels from causing further damage to your eye.

 Another surgical treatment called PDT, or photodynamic therapy, uses a special drug activated by a low-powered laser to close the abnormal blood vessels.
 This surgery doesn’t cause as much damage to the retina as regular laser surgery.

-These two surgeries can cause some damage to your vision, but the damage can be much less than if AMD were allowed to progress unchecked.
+These two surgeries can cause some damage to your vision, but the damage can be much less than if age-related macular degeneration were allowed to progress unchecked.

-It’s important to talk to your eye doctor about the latest treatments and which one is right for you.
-There are other treatments not mentioned here which might help in your case.
+At this time, the treatment options for macular degeneration cannot cure this condition.
+However, there are treatment options for both wet and dry macular degeneration that can offer you the best chance of halting your progressive loss of vision.
+It’s important to talk to your eye doctor about the latest treatments and which one is right for you as there are other treatments not mentioned here which might help in your case.

 At Eye Centers of Florida, we will ensure that your case is evaluated by an eye doctor experienced in diagnosing and treating age-related macular degeneration in order to get you the best results and treatment.